Loan Default in Australia: Meaning, Consequences & Best Tips

 Mortgage default

-• The property may be sold
+- The property may ultimately be sold to repay the debt

 Car loan default

-• The vehicle may be repossessed
+- The vehicle may be repossessed if the debt remains unpaid

-• Recovery costs may be added
+- Recovery costs may be added to the balance

 Personal loan default

-• Legal action may be considered
+- Legal recovery action may be considered in some circumstances

 Credit card default